jorgenponder/weekmakerbot/Readme.md

-One file has hard coded changes compared to original, api.py.
+One file has hard coded changes compared to original, api.py in core_stable/pywikibot/data/.

+Also of course in core_stable/user-config.py .

 Command to run is in command.sh, one level down.